 During the Spring Break, meal sites will be distributing 7 days' worth of meals on Monday, 4/12 from 10 am - 2 pm.
 For more information, click here.

 Though all meals will be served free of charge, we encourage families with children who do not attend a CEP school to complete the Free and Reduced Meal (FARM) application.
 More information can be found here.
 Paper FARM applications can be picked up and submitted at any open DCPS meal site.

 For all questions related to the DC Pandemic Electronic Benefits Transfer (P-EBT) program please visit the P-EBT webpage and complete the web form to contact the Department of Human Services.
-Information about funds distributed from October 2020 to present is not yet available as the District does not have a P-EBT plan that has been approved by the federal government.
+Information about funds distributed from October 2020 to present is not yet available.
+The District's P-EBT plan has been approved by the federal government but the start date for benefits issuance has not been communicated.
 To ensure the P-EBT card is received quickly once they become available, families should contact their school to make sure their current mailing address is on file.

 Though all meals will be served free of charge for DCPS students learning in school and at open meal sites for SY 20/21, we encourage all families with children who do not attend a CEP school to complete the FARM application as soon as possible to ensure maximum P-EBT benefits are received once they become available.